teach-torres/pbash/content.md

 The first line is a special type of comment called a shebang or hash-bang.
 It tells the system which interpreter to use to execute the file.
 The characters #! must appear at the very beginning of the first line; in other words, they must be the first two bytes of the file for it to be recognized.

+### Summary
+The following are the commands, concepts, and variables you learned in this chapter.

+#### Commands

+• pwd: Prints the name of the current working directory
+• cd: Changes the shell’s working directory
+• echo: Prints its arguments separated by a space and terminated by a newline
+• type: Displays information about a command
+• mkdir: Creates a new directory
+• chmod: Modifies the permissions of a file
+• source: a.k.a. . (dot): executes a script in the current shell environment
+• printf: Prints the arguments as specified by a format string

+#### Concepts

+• Script: This is a file containing commands to be executed by the shell.
+• Word: A word is a sequence of characters considered to be a single unit by the shell.
+• Output redirection: You can send the output of a command to a file rather than the terminal using > FILENAME.
+• Variables: These are names that store values.
+• Comments: These consist of an unquoted word beginning with #.
+All remaining characters on that line constitute a comment and will be ignored.
+• Shebang or hash-bang: This is a hash and an exclamation mark (#!) followed by the path to the interpreter that should execute the file.
+• Interpreter: This is a program that reads a file and executes the statements it contains.
+It may be a shell or another language interpreter such as awk or python.

+#### Concepts

+• Script: This is a file containing commands to be executed by the shell.
+• Word: A word is a sequence of characters considered to be a single unit by the shell.
+• Output redirection: You can send the output of a command to a file rather than the terminal using > FILENAME.
+• Variables: These are names that store values.
+• Comments: These consist of an unquoted word beginning with #.
+All remaining characters on that line constitute a comment and will be ignored.
+• Shebang or hash-bang: This is a hash and an exclamation mark (#!) followed by the path to the interpreter that should execute the file.
+• Interpreter: This is a program that reads a file and executes the statements it contains.
+It may be a shell or another language interpreter such as awk or python.

+### Exercises

+1. Write a script that creates a directory called bpl inside $HOME.
+Populate this directory with two subdirectories, bin and scripts.
+2. Write a script to create the “Hello, World!” script, hw, in $HOME/bpl/bin/; make it executable; and then execute it.